October 29, 2024

 Every impressive benefit of artificial intelligence that enterprises pursue is locked behind high-quality data.
 With clean, structured, and applicable data sets for training, businesses can develop models that enable them to unlock the real value of AI.

-Behind every successful AI model is a team of data scientists.
+Behind every successful AI model is a team of AI data annotation scientists.
 Beyond just creating, training, and configuring the model, teams of data scientists also need to capture data and transform it into a high-quality state for training.
 Dirty data, including inconsistencies, duplicates, or errors, can transfer those mistakes into an AI’s algorithm, inducing bias and leading to output errors.

-Annotation teams must collect and prepare data to ensure that AI models can effectively use it to develop unique functionalities.
+AI data annotation teams must collect and prepare data to ensure that AI models can effectively use it to develop unique functionalities.
 In any deployment where even a tiny error could create significant issues, AI projects are even more reliant on data annotation teams:

-• Medical Diagnosis – AI models that aid in medical imagery and diagnosis must avoid false positives or false negatives at all costs.
-Annotation teams have to carefully label features within medical images for training to avoid errors in the model’s output.
-The Stanford Medical ImageNet provides over a petabyte of searchable and fully human-annotated radiology and pathology images which is the foundation for many medical AI models.
+• Medical DiagnosisAI models that aid in medical imagery and diagnosis must avoid false positives or false negatives at all costs.
+AI data annotation teams must carefully label features within medical images for training to avoid errors in the model’s output.
+Stanford Medical ImageNet provides over a petabyte of searchable and fully human-annotated radiology and pathology images, which is the foundation of many medical AI models.

-• Translation Technology – Lionbridge uses a human-in-the-loop annotation system in which linguist experts conduct language-based annotation for text and images.
+• Translation TechnologyLionbridge uses a human-in-the-loop annotation system in which linguist experts conduct language-based annotation for text and images.
 The platform uses these human annotation solutions to provide generative AI translation technology, with human input creating a highly accurate and high-performance AI translation model.

-• Facial Recognition – Human data annotators must work with facial data to label features, especially regarding creating detailed repositories of representative samples of various ethnicities.
+• Facial Recognition—Human data annotators must work with facial data to label features, especially regarding creating detailed repositories of representative samples of various ethnicities.
 Face++Facial recognition technology has notoriously had bias issues in the past, which human annotators are attempting to overcome.
 KeyLabs uses human annotators for facial recognition training, especially for pictures of humans wearing masks.
 Their tireless work has provided the basis for AI facial recognition models with 99.9% accuracy.

-Building a High-Quality Data Annotation Pipeline
+Building a High-Quality AI Data Annotation Pipeline

 Before an enterprise builds a high-quality data annotation pipeline, it must first define the project's form.
 Depending on the deployment of an AI model, the complexity, volume, and labeling requirements will shift.
 An AI model that works as an internal chatbot will have limited annotation when compared against a medical imaging model, for example.